599 West 71st Street

 Mike Kruise is co-owner of the Laughing Grizzly Fly Shop in Longmont, Colorado; northern Colorado's

-experience on many Colorado waters as well as on New Mexico's San Juan River and the North Platte in
+guiding experience on many Colorado waters as well as on New Mexico's San Juan River and the North

-Wyoming.
-He is an accomplished fly designer and tyer, with several of his patterns featured in recent fly
+Platte in Wyoming.
+He is an accomplished fly designer and tyer, with several of his patterns featured in

-tying books.
-In addition, he is an expert rod builder who has completed several cane rods in addition to the
+recent fly tying books.
+In addition, he is an expert rod builder who has completed several cane rods in

 Joe is one of our younger pro-team members and has grown up on the front range of Colorado's Rocky